Physics-informed and Unsupervised Riemannian Domain Adaptation for Machine Learning on Heterogeneous EEG Datasets: Matching EEG data dimensions

 \subsection{Physics-informed approach: Interpolation}

 Interpolation is a technique used in the context of EEG data processing to reconstruct the signals of malfunctioning or too noisy channels, usually referred to as `bad' channels.
 It uses the signals from the functional channels around the bad ones.
 In this work, we used interpolation to map the different channels of EEG datasets: the EEG signal was reconstructed on fixed final positions based on the existing signal from all sensors of the datasets.
-Interpolation involves constructing a linear operator $\textbf{A} \in \mathbb{R}^{P \times P_j}$ that maps the $P_j$ existing EEG channels to the $P$ positions of a fixed template:

-where $\textbf{X} \in \mathbb{R}^{P_j \times T}$ are the recorded EEG signals and $\hat{\textbf{X}} \in \mathbb{R}^{P \times T}$ are the reconstructed signals.
+Interpolation involves constructing a linear operator $\textbf{A} \in \mathbb{R}^{P \times P_j}$ that maps the $P_j$ existing EEG channels to the $P$ positions of a fixed template: $\hat{\textbf{X}} = \textbf{AX}$. $\textbf{X} \in \mathbb{R}^{P_j \times T}$ are the recorded EEG signals and $\hat{\textbf{X}} \in \mathbb{R}^{P \times T}$ are the reconstructed signals.
 This operator can be estimated to reconstruct the EEG signal at any desired position, even if there is no corresponding sensor at that location.
-In the following, we present two common interpolation techniques used with EEG data: the spherical spline interpolation and the field interpolation.
+Depending on the EEG montage, $P$ can either be smaller or larger than $P_j$.
+We present two interpolation techniques used with EEG data: the spherical spline interpolation (SSI) and the field interpolation (FI).